toddbranch/ECE382/notes/L4/index.md

 ```

 The first 3 bits will always be `001`.
 Next, we'll find the condition code - `111`.
 Finally, we need to calculate the PC offset - -2 in our case, since the PC increments immediately when we execute an instruction.
 Remember, we're jumping 2x the sign-extended offset.
 So our jump is going to be -1 or `1111111111`.
 So our hand-assembled machine code instruction is `0011 1111 1111 1111` or `ff 3f` in little-endian hex.

+Using an *offset* is important because it allows us to have relocatable code.
+It doesn't matter where our code ultimately gets placed in memory because we're only jumping relative to our position within the code.

 Ok, let's get into the instructions that actually use addressing modes.